- Our Mission -

 We work with COMPANIES and nonprofits to create traditional media, as well as non-traditional media (YouTube, podcasts, etc.).

 Entertainment creation is what Hollywood does best, so why not use what we’re already doing to help the organizations who need it?
 Wouldn’t you be more inclined to watch a show like “ER” if you knew it was supporting Doctors Without Borders?
+Or "Glee" if you knew it was supporting "The Young storyteller's Program?"

 Does this sound intriguing?